 26 “But everyone who hears these sayings of Mine, and does not do them, will be like a foolish man who built his house on the sand: 27 and the rain descended, the floods came, and the winds blew and beat on that house; and it fell.
 And great was its fall.”

 If we build our lives and families on knowing and obeying Jesus’ sayings (the Bible), then we will have a solidly-built house, founded on the Rock.
 With so much destruction and chaos and pain in so many of today’s homes, this fact rings true more than ever.
-We need to have Jesus and we need do what He says.
+We need to have Jesus and we need to do what He says.
 But, though we certainly do have here a general truth we can apply to our lives on the whole, I believe that the other part of the concept of building one’s house specifically applies to having children and raising them.
 This understanding comes from the passages from Ruth and Psalms I referenced above (along with other Bible verses).

 Having children takes work.
 Pregnancy is a tough and nasty business, as much as it is beautiful and fulfilling.
 Babies, once they are born, cry and wet their diapers and spit up over everything.
 Toddlers whine and throw tantrums and spill coffee grounds all over the floor.
-Older children roll their eyes and “forget” to do their chores–when guests are coming over in thirty minutes.
+Older children roll their eyes and “forget” to do their chores.
 There is absolutely a lot of sweat and blood involved; so much so, that many parents wonder if it is even worth it past the first two or three kids.
 That’s sort of like saying, “My house is only half built, but I guess I’ll leave it that way because it’s taking so much work and I’m tired of it.”
 What if God’s plan for our family is to have a completely finished product–and we accept the skeleton house because we’re afraid of the toil?
 Who is building the house?
 Is it us, or is it God?

 Are we building our house in vain through our manipulation of conception through birth control?
 Certainly whatever children we do accept from the Lord have a purpose and a destiny for their lives.
 However, my point is this: what if God wanted to give us more–to “finish the building”–and we got in His way because we thought we knew better?